RoshanGamer7791/VisualSFSPlanetMaker/README.md

 2. Launch main.py
 3. Enjoy!

-Roshan and sddcat is working on this
+Roshan is working on the python version ssdcat is working on the web version